mondele/btt-writer-docs/docs/dtSupdates.rst

 Updating List of Available Target Languages
 -------------------------------------------

-Select **Update List of Available Source Texts** from the Update menu to update the list of all the target languages available in the program.
+Select **Update List of Available Target Languages** from the Update menu to update the list of all the target languages available in the program.

 A progress window opens.
 At the end of the process a message shows how many new target languages were added.
 Click **CLOSE** to return to the Home screen.